• Home

 • Chill all ingredients in the refrigerator prior to layering.

-• Measure and add grenadine in the bottom of the glass.
+• Measure and add 1.5 tablespoon Grenadine in the bottom of the glass.

-• Measure out the raspberry liqueur with a jigger.
+• Measure out 1 oz Raspberry Liqueur with a jigger.
+If you don't have a jigger on hand, 1 fluid ounce is equal to 2 tablespoons.
 Using the back of a spoon placed against the glass rim, slowly pour the raspberry liqueur over the spoon into the glass.
-Repeat with the rum and then the Cola,
+Repeat with 1.5 oz Bacardi Superior Rum and 5 oz Coca-Cola.

 • If you don't have a jigger, one fluid ounce equals to two tablespoons.